ollewelin/CNN-with-Greedy-Sparse-Auoencoder-and-OpenCV-CUDA-GPU/README.md

+# CNN OpenCV CUDA GPU support with Greedy Sparse Autoencoder
 # Convolution-Deep-Neural-Network-with-Sparse-Autoencoder-and-Reinforcement-Learning
 Under development Autoencoder tested now, Sparse Greedy Denoiseing tested.
 Just a place to store my code under develop the code until finish.
 When finish it will be placed here.

 Dependency:
+NVIDIA CUDA to be able to run on GPU

-OpenCV (Not use the computation on GPU yet, to be continued later)
+OpenCV (Will use computation on GPU, to be continued)

 Compile: